knadh/listmonk/docs/docs/content/upgrade.md

 - `./listmonk --upgrade` to upgrade an existing DB.
 Upgrades are idempotent and running them multiple times have no side effects.
 - Run `./listmonk` and visit `http://localhost:9000`.

+If you installed listmonk as a service, you will need to stop it before overwriting the binary.
+Something like `sudo systemctl stop listmonk` or `sudo service listmonk stop` should work.
+Then overwrite the binary with the new version, then run `./listmonk --upgrade, and `start` it back with the same commands.

+If it's not running as a service, `pkill -9 listmonk` will stop the listmonk process.

 ## Docker

 - `docker compose pull` to pull the latest version from DockerHub.